If there’s one word I’d describe Ryan, my late husband, it would be “Adventurer” or “Wanderer”.

 I remember many were surprised at how Catholic Ryan truly was.
 It came as a surprise even to his closest people in Boston that he went for Sunday Mass religiously.
 But that was Ryan, who never showed off any aspect of him, including his faith.
 It was always a private, intimate affair between him and God.

-The Story Behind the Mountain
+The Spirit Behind the Mountain

 The first version collapsed in 1989 after heavy rains, but he rebuilt it stronger.
 For nearly 28 years, he worked daily, welcoming visitors with a smile and his signature thumbs-up.